MatthewGall3/Maths-of-sustainability-project/README.md

 ## 3-Parameter Fitting to Real Data

-After Re-dimensionalising the flux two parameters naturally fall out of the equations.
-We simply call these P1 and P2.
-These model parameters were then fit to USGS hydrograph data from four U.S. regions using least-squares minimization.
-The models show strong agreement between simulated and observed hydrographs, successfully reproducing peak flow timing and decay across diverse soil and rainfall conditions.
+Upon re-dimensionalising the flux, two parameters naturally emerged from the equations, denoted P1 and P2.
+These model parameters were fitted to USGS hydrograph data from four U.S. regions using least-squares minimisation.
+The resulting models showed strong agreement with observed hydrographs, accurately capturing peak flow and decay across a range of natural conditions.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2e320d67-9b3f-4f92-b671-f244076a5d15" width="45%" alt="p1" />